Dan-Ailenei/xcel_visualization/README.md

 TODO:

     better visualization of the result
-    make sure decimals don't produce errors
-    validation in form (names of cells must not be equal and formulas should be supported by xcel)
+    validation in form (names of cells must not be equal (DONE), formulas should be supported by xcel)